Priya112030/M3/README.md

 ![WhatsApp Image 2025-04-27 at 15 09 19_29145594](https://github.com/user-attachments/assets/8069572d-0579-4e34-acf8-50030e3aea5f)

 ## Result:
-Thus, the program to replace all odd elements with '1' in one dimensional array was verified successfully.
+Thus, the program to replace all odd elements with 'E' in one dimensional array was verified successfully.